About us

 The mission of the UNSW RNA Institute is bold.

-The UNSW RNA Institute will form a key connective hub of this ecosystem, uniting researchers from previously disparate disciplines – biology, chemistry, medicine – and connecting them with the facilities they need to translate their research.
+The UNSW RNA Institute is the key connective hub of this ecosystem, uniting researchers from previously disparate disciplines – biology, chemistry, medicine – and connecting them with the facilities they need to translate their research.

 Our mission is to grow and support the NSW RNA Ecosystem: